caterinanespolo/blue-crab-population-dynamics-python/README.md

-# blue-crab-population-dynamics
+# Blue Crab population dynamics

 A Python-based simulation and analysis framework for modelling the population dynamics of the blue crab (*Callinectes sapidus*) in response to environmental and biological drivers.

-This project was developed as part of the MSc thesis *"Dynamic Modelling and Simulation of Blue Crab (Callinectes Sapidus) Populations"*, University of Padova, 2024–2025.
+This project was developed as part of the MSc thesis *"Dynamic Modelling and Simulation of Blue Crab (Callinectes Sapidus) Populations"*, University of Padova, 2024–2025, supervisor: prof. Mirco Rampazzo, co-supervisor: prof. Alberto Barausse.

 ---

 ## Overview

 The blue crab (*Callinectes sapidus*) is an invasive species causing significant ecological and economic impact in Mediterranean coastal ecosystems.
-This project implements a two-compartment ODE model describing the temporal evolution of juvenile and adult female crab densities, driven by water temperature, predation, fishing pressure, and density-dependent reproduction.
+This project implements a two-compartment ODE model describing the temporal evolution of juvenile and adult female crab densities in the Chesapeake Bay (Maryland, USA), driven by water temperature, predation, fishing pressure, and density-dependent reproduction.

 The framework includes:
 - A mechanistic ODE model of juvenile and adult population dynamics
+- Global sensitivity analysis via the Elementary Effects (Morris) method
 - Multi-objective parameter calibration via genetic algorithm (NSGA-II)
-- Global sensitivity analysis via the Elementary Effects (Morris) method
 - Visualization tools for model fit, calibration results, and sensitivity indices

 ---